KTZ228/Radboud-FUS-driving-system-software/README.md

 ```

 *Step 2: Install an IDE* \
-While the virtual environment is activated, you can install Spyder or any other IDE of your choice.
-To install Spyder, run:
+While your virtual environment is activated, you can install any IDE of your choice.
+Spyder is pre-installed by default.
+To install another IDE, run:

 ```
-pip install spyder
+pip install [IDE]
 ```

 *Step 3: Launch the IDE* \
-After installing Spyder, you can launch it directly from the command line within the activated virtual environment by running:
+After installing your IDE, you can launch it directly from the command line while the virtual environment is activated.
+For Spyder, enter:

 ```
 spyder